rajiteh/awesome/README.md

 *   [allenai/kubernetes-initializer-python](https://github.com/allenai/kubernetes-initializer-python) - A library for Python to make it easy to write Kubernetes initializers.

-*   [aws/chalice](https://github.com/aws/chalice) - Python Serverless Microframework for AWS

-## Jupyter Notebook

-*   [amrrs/csvchat-langchain](https://github.com/amrrs/csvchat-langchain) - CSV Chat with LangChain and OpenAI

 ## TypeScript

+*   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and a/b testing that you can self-host.

 *   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
 Sync data from your SaaS tools to a vector store, where they can be easily queried by LLM apps